Volunteer Ireland Award Categories

 Each volunteer nominated receives a special Thank You card from Volunteer Ireland acknowledging their service.

 All nominations are adjudicated by a shortlisting team and a panel of judges.
 Entries are whittled down to 33 shortlisted nominees, who will attend a gala awards ceremony in December in Dublin.
-11 category awardees are announced at the ceremony and one truly exceptional volunteer receives the Christine Buckley Volunteer of the Year award.
+11 category awardees are announced at the ceremony and one truly exceptional volunteer is named Christine Buckley Volunteer of the Year.

 This award is named in memory of Christine Buckley, who sadly passed away in March 2014.
-As a co-founder of Aislinn Education and Support Centre, Christine campaigned tirelessly on behalf of victims of institutional abuse for more than 25 years.
+As a co-founder of Aislinn Education and Support Centre – which has since been renamed C.L.G.
+Christine Buckley Centre for Education and Support for Survivors of Institutional Abuse in her honour – Christine campaigned tirelessly on behalf of victims of institutional abuse for more than 25 years.
 Christine was Ireland’s Volunteer of the Year in 2009 and went on to be presented with the award for ‘European Volunteer of the Year’ at the European Parliament in Strasbourg the same year.

 You can see the previous winners of the Volunteer of the Year Award and all the category winners here.